chrisgoringe/cg-use-everywhere/README.md

 ---

-## Update for ComfyUI front end 1.16
+# Update for ComfyUI front end 1.16 and above

 ComfyUI front end 1.16 made a major change to the way that inputs and widgets work, which had a significant impact on the UE nodes.